-Peripheral Arterial Disease (P.A.D.)
+Peripheral Artery Disease (P.A.D.)

 Frequently Asked Questions

-Peripheral arterial disease (P.A.D.) is a disease in which plaque (plak) builds up in the arteries that carry blood to your head, organs, and limbs.
+Peripheral artery disease (P.A.D.) is a disease in which plaque (plak) builds up in the arteries that carry blood to your head, organs, and limbs.
 Plaque is made up of fat, cholesterol, calcium, fibrous tissue, and other substances in the blood.